cegme/MADden/demo_script_cikm2012.md

 #### 4. Parallel TOP1 linear-chain CRF Viterbi inference for part of speech tagging.
 The Viterbi algorithm is the popular algorithm to ﬁnd the top-k most likely labelings of a document for CRF models.
 We chose to implement a SQL statement to drive the Viterbi inference.
-SQL is inherently parallel due to the set operation over relations In Greenplum, Viterbi can be run in parallel over different subsets of the document on a multi-core machine.
+SQL is inherently parallel due to the set operation over relations.
+In Greenplum, Viterbi can be run in parallel over different subsets of the document on a multi-core machine.

     select crf_test_data('/home/gpadmin/demo/crf/crf_test_data/testingdataset');